bruggerk/ricopili_docker/readme.md

 Special directories
 ===================

-The container have been build and configured with two special directories that can be mounted to local directories:
+The container have been build and configured with two special directories that can be mounted to local directories.
+Some of these are required for TSD (Norwegian Service for Sensitive Data), and migth need to be tweaked for other services.

-*/refs: reference data to be used in the analysis */scratch: where tmp files are placed
+* /refs: reference data to be used in the analysis
+* /scratch: where tmp files are placed
+* /cluster (tsd requirement)
+* /work (tsd requirement)
+* /tsd (tsd requirement)
+* /projects (tsd requirement)